How long must an EB-5 business be maintained?

 The timeline of the EB-5 visa process—from initial investment to the removal of conditions on U.S. permanent residence—varies from case to case.
 Each EB-5 investor’s scenario is different.
 However, the steps for each investor are generally the same.

 First, an investor must conduct their due diligence, select an EB-5 investment project, and put the minimum required investment amount at risk.
 As of March 2022, the minimum required investment amounts are $800,000 for projects located within targeted employment areas (TEAs) and $1,050,000 for projects located outside of TEAs.
-After the funds have been put at risk, the EB-5 investor must submit Form I-526—Immigrant Petition by an Alien Investor.
-In this form, the investor must provide documentation demonstrating the source of investment funds, the viability of the new commercial enterprise (NCE) and confirming the creation of at least 10 U.S. jobs.
+After the funds have been put at risk, the EB-5 investor must submit Form I-526 or Form I-526E.
+With these forms, the investor must provide documentation demonstrating the source of investment funds, the viability of the new commercial enterprise (NCE) and confirming the creation of at least 10 U.S. jobs.
 Job creation is a key characteristic of the EB-5 program.

 Menu